swiftwave-org/swiftwave.org/docs/cli/setup.md

 sidebar_position: 4
 ---

-Prepare the environment for swiftwave
+Prepare the environment for installing SwiftWave.

 ### Usage